nikkNizz/Drawish/README.md

 When you select an option it will be active for the drawing area, when you deselect it, it will no longer be active and any pending operations will be deleted.

+#### Command line
+Launch the program from the command line.
+You can also add the path of an image to open as an option.
+`/path/Drawish`
+`/path/Drawish /patho/to/image`

+For Italian users: you can run Drawish in English by adding the "en" parameter.
+`/path/Drawish en`
+`/path/Drawish /patho/to/image en`

+#### Open Pdf
+It is possible to open pdf as images, dragging them onto the drawing area, or from the menu, or from the command line.
+In windows the quality is reduced.
+In Linux the image is real, thanks to the poppler-utils generally preinstalled.
+If they are not present, install them with your package manager

 #### Selection
 Click the [selection] button to select a